hearth-rs/hearth/README.md

 # The History of Virtual Worlds

-Shared virtual spaces have been around for decades, in many forms.
+Shared virtual worlds have been around for decades, in many forms.
 Before PCs were capable of 3D graphics, a popular kind of virtual space were multi-user dungeons, or MUDs.
-Users can connect to MUDs from a text-based client like telnet, and join other users in a textual virtual world.
-Although most MUDs only have server-provided worlds that constrained users into their preset rules, some MUDs (such as MUCKs and MOOs) allow users to extend the world with their own functionality.
-In the early 2000s, Second Life implemented the same principles but in a 3D space instead of a textual one.
-Users can create their own spatial virtual worlds or enter other users' worlds with a 3D avatar.
-In the modern day, platforms such as Roblox, VRChat, Rec Room, and Neos all perform the same basic task, but in virtual reality.
-The decades-old commonality between all of these diversity platforms is user-created content.
+Users can connect to MUDs from a text-based client such as telnet, and join other users in a textual virtual world.
+Although most MUDs only have server-provided worlds that constrain users into their preset rules, some MUDs (such as MUCKs and MOOs) allow users to extend the world with their own functionality.

-What's next?
+During the early 2000s, Second Life implemented the same principles of allowing users to create content but with modern technologies.
+Users could construct a 3D virtual environment where users could interact with each other using custom 3D avatars.
+The 2010s brought even more technological innovation to virtual worlds, particularly in the form of virtual reality (VR) technology.
+Platforms such as Neos, VRChat, and Rec Room rocketed into popularity, all of which are fueled by user-generated content.
+VR equipment allows ever-increasing realism and potential for social interaction, powered by the limitless creativity that comes from the millions of people now using these platforms.

+However, something was lost in translation during the migration to three dimensions.
+One of the most powerful aspects of old-school, textual MOOs is that they are their own editors, and everything built in a MOO can be developed using the same text interface used to play in the MOO.
+On the other hand, anyone who has developed content for VRChat can attest that switching from the desktop Unity editor to a VR headset every time a world needs to be playtested is very inconvenient.
+Platforms such as Neos attempt to bring content creation tooling into the 3D environment without requiring that users take off their headsets.
+However, that tooling must be maintained and extended by Neos's developers outside of the Neos platform.
+This eliminates the option for users to extend Neos's tooling with their own customizations and ultimately puts a limit on what can and can't be created using Neos's platform.

+Modern-day virtual world platforms are also extremely limited by their centralization and status as proprietary software.
+Moderation is a difficult enough task to perform for non-3D internet content, but that difficulty is magnified by the real-time and 3D nature of virtual worlds.
+However, platforms such as Mastodon and the wider Fediverse prove that a volunteer-driven, open- source approach to platform development can attract a large userbase in the modern era.
+Proprietary virtual worlds software will not stay feasible forever.

+There is clearly lots of room for contemporary virtual world platforms to grow.
+So, where do we go from here?

 # Philosophy